Merchant White label Solution

 4. Approval or Decline:

-Based on the authorization request, the cardholder’s bank approves or declines the transaction.
-If approved, it generates an authorization code.
+Based on the authorization request, the cardholder’s bank either approves or declines the transaction.
+However, in the event of approval, it generates an authorization code.

 5. Transaction Capture:

-Upon approval, the POS system captures the transaction.
-This means that the funds are transferred from the cardholder’s account to the merchant’s account.
+With approval secured, the POS system captures the transaction, signifying the transfer of funds from the cardholder’s account to the merchant’s account.

 6. Settlement:

-The funds from multiple captured transactions are settled in batches to the merchant’s account.
-The settlement involves the transfer of funds between financial institutions.
+Furthermore, the merchant’s account receives settlements in batches from multiple captured transactions.
+Similarly, this settlement process involves the transfer of funds between financial institutions.

 7. Record Keeping: